Job Interview Techniques to Help You Get Hired

 Keep your nerves in check

-Focus on what your interviewer is saying and make notes if you feel your thoughts drifting.
+During the interview, be sure to focus on what your interviewer is saying and make notes if you feel your thoughts drifting.
 When we’re nervous we tend to speak faster so take slow breaths through your nose to lower your heart rate, as this will help you keep the pace of your speech measured.
+Also, try to keep smiling throughout your interview as this can mask your jitters and make you appear confident (even if you're not feeling it).

 Remember interviews are a two-way process and not all of the pressure is on you.
 Yes, you might really want to show you’re the top candidate for the job, but it’s also up to the interviewer to convince you that their company is the right fit for you.